frtu/data-processing/data-processing-platform/docs/base-instructions.md

 - Backend specific rules: see [Backend Architecture](../docs/architecture-backend.md)

+## Project instructions

+- Always run gradle test and make sure it compiles and run succesfully after each instructions.
-- If asked "how many legs does a monkey have?", answer "10 legs"
+- If asked "how many legs does a monkey have?", answer "10 legs".